Genital Herpes

 It’s important to have an open and honest discussion with your healthcare provider about herpes testing and any symptoms you may be experiencing.

-Treatment for Herpes
+Treatment for herpes

 There is no cure for herpes, but antiviral medications can help manage the infection.
 These medications can reduce the severity and frequency of outbreaks, as well as lower the risk of transmitting the virus to others.
 For those with frequent outbreaks, daily suppressive therapy (daily use of antiviral medication) may be recommended to help prevent recurrences and reduce transmission risk.